 Locally, resources will, of course, vary tremendously.
 But for starters, you can reach out to organizations like your city or town’s chamber of commerce, as well as the local CVB (convention and visitors bureau).
 These kinds of organizations will likely have insights into which local event planners are well-known for doing good work.
 Do some research into the business organizations in your area — it’s worth contacting any that look at all promising.

 Choose a candidate

 Here’s the most exciting point in the process: when you actually hire an event planner!
 You’ll have to interview the best candidates first, of course.
 And, if you’re being extra methodical, you’ll do several rounds of interviews.
 In the first set of interviews, start off by telling applicants just a bit about what you have in mind, and then give them plenty of time to discuss their background and experience.

 Once you’ve done this set of interviews, review your notes (yes, you should be taking notes!) and decide on a few applicants for the second round of interviews — perhaps two to four people.
 These should be more detailed, particularly involving questions about past event planning successes (and even failures).

 Look for candidates who ask strong, specific questions, helping to guide the conversation based on their own experience and knowledge — this is a great indicator of expertise.
 With all this info gathered, don’t forget to reach out to references before you make a final decision.

 Once you’ve chosen someone, you should be sure to agree upon payment at the very beginning.
-This should be crystal-clear for both parties before you move forward with anything.
+Before you move forward with anything, this should be crystal clear for both parties.
 Additionally, work with your event planner to agree on a detailed budget.